-(a) The Division of Culture and History and the office of Commissioner of Culture and History heretofore created are hereby continued.
-The Governor shall nominate and, by and with the advice and consent of the Senate, appoint the commissioner, who shall be the chief executive officer of the division and shall be paid an annual salary as provided in section two-a, article seven, chapter six of this code.
-The commissioner so appointed shall have: (1) A bachelor's degree in one of the fine arts, social sciences, library science or a related field; or (2) four years' experience in the administration of museum management, public administration, arts, history or a related field.
+(a) The Division of Culture and History and the office of Commissioner of Culture and History heretofore created are hereby continued as the Department of Arts, Culture and History.
+The Governor shall nominate and, by and with the advice and consent of the Senate, appoint the Curator of Arts, Culture and History, who shall be the chief executive officer of the department and shall be paid an annual salary as provided in §6-7-2a of this code.
+The curator so appointed shall have: (1) A bachelor’s degree in one of the fine arts, social sciences, library science or a related field; or (2) four years’ experience in the administration of museum management, public administration, arts, history or a related field.

-(b) The division shall consist of five sections as follows:
+(b) The department shall consist of five sections as follows:

 (1) The arts section;